-GiveDirectly follows the authoritative guidance relating to accounting for uncertainty in income taxes included in FASB Accounting Standards Codification Topic 740, Income Taxes.
+GiveDirectly follows the authoritative guidance relating to accounting for uncertainty in income taxes included in Financial Accounting Standards Board Accounting Standards Codification Topic 740, Income Taxes.
 These provisions provide consistent guidance for the accounting for uncertainty in income taxes recognized in an entity's financial statements and prescribe a threshold of "more likely than not" for recognition and derecognition of tax positions taken or expected to be taken in a tax return.
-GiveDirectly performed an evaluation of uncertainty in income taxes for the years ended December 31, 2019 and 2018, and determined that there were no matters that would require recognition in the financial statements or that may have any effect on its tax-exempt status.
-As of December 31, 2019 and 2018, the statute of limitations remained open with the U.S. federal jurisdiction or the various states and local jurisdictions in which GiveDirectly files tax returns.
-However, no examinations are currently in progress.
-It is GiveDirectly's policy to recognize interest and/or penalties related to uncertainty in income taxes, if any, in income tax or interest expense.
+GiveDirectly performed an evaluation of uncertainty in income taxes for the years ended December 31, 2020 and 2019, and determined that there were no matters that would require recognition in the financial statements or that may have any effect on its tax-exempt status.
+As of December 31, 2020 and 2019, the statute of limitations remained open with the U.S. federal jurisdiction or the various states and local jurisdictions in which GiveDirectly files tax returns.
+However, no examinations are currently pending or in progress.
+It is GiveDirectly's policy to recognize interest and/or penalties related to uncertainty in income taxes, if any, in interest or income tax expense.

-13. Related Party Transactions
+11. Related Party Transactions

-During the years ended December 31, 2019 and 2018, GiveDirectly's President and the Chairman of the Board did not draw a salary or receive fringe benefits from GiveDirectly for the first 18 months.
-This has been reflected as contributed services in the accompanying statements of activities for the years ended December 31, 2019 and 2018, with an estimated fair value of \$106,530 and \$246,513, respectively.
-The related salary and fringe benefit expense have been allocated between program services, fundraising and management and general expenses based on the individuals' time tracking and is reflected within donated goods and services expenses in the accompanying statements of functional expenses for the years ended December 31, 2019 and 2018.
+During the year ended December 31, 2019, GiveDirectly's President and the Chairman of the Board did not draw a salary or receive fringe benefits from GiveDirectly for the first 6 months.
+This has been reflected as contributed services in the accompanying statement of activities for the year ended December 31, 2019, with an estimated fair value of \$106,530.
+The related salary and fringe benefit expense have been allocated between program services, fundraising and management and general expenses based on the individuals' time tracking and is reflected within donated goods and services expenses in the accompanying statement of functional expenses for the year ended December 31, 2019.
+GiveDirectly's President did draw a salary and receive fringe benefits during 2020.